 The moment a person receives the gift of salvation, the Holy Spirit comes to abide in that person and begins working through the regenerating, renewing and sanctifying power of God.
 Sanctification is God changing us from the inside out into the likeness of Christ as we yield to His power at work within us.
 Sanctification is a life-long process in which believers grow in God by the renewing of their mind by the Word of God.

 1 Corinthians 6:11; 2 Corinthians 5:17; 1Thessalonians 4:3, 5:23;Titus 3:5; John 17:17; Romans 12:2; 1 Peter 1:2; Hebrews 10:14

-Water baptism is an act of obedience for the believer who personally commits to follow Jesus Christ.
+Water baptism is an act of identification for the believer who personally commits to follow Jesus Christ.
 To be water baptized is to be fully submerged in water.
 The person being baptized is personally identifying with the death, burial and resurrection of Jesus Christ.
 Every person who puts their faith in the Lord Jesus Christ should be water baptized.
 Making a profession of faith in Jesus Christ and being baptized go hand in hand.

 Matthew 28:19; Acts 8:36-39, 41; Romans 6:3-4, Galatians 3:27

 The Promise of the Father (Being Baptized WITH the Holy Spirit)